 Boat safety scheme certificate

-This cost incurred every four years depends on the examiner but you can estimate a cost of circa £150.
+This cost incurred every four years and depends on the examiner but you can budget at circa £150 (as at 2020).

 Variable depending on the age and value of your vessel.
 Anything from £150 per year or more.